-In 2015, with financial support of the Sugarbeet Research and Extension Board of MN and ND, we tested 1133 $\it C.$ beticola field isolates collected from throughout the sugarbeet production regions of ND/MN for sensitivity testing to Tin, Topsin, Eminent, Inspire, and Headline.
+In 2016, with financial support of the Sugarbeet Research and Extension Board of MN and ND, we tested 1326 $\it C.~beticola$ field isolates collected from throughout the sugarbeet production regions of ND/MN for sensitivity testing to Tin, Topsin, Eminent, Inspire, Proline and Headline.
 For this report we use the commercial name of the fungicides, but all testing was conducted using the technical grade active ingredient of each fungicide, not the formulated commercial fungicide.
 The term $\mu g/ml$ is equivalent to ppm.

 Sugarbeet leaves with Cercospora leaf spot (CLS) were collected from commercial sugarbeet fields by agronomists from American Crystal Sugar Company, Minn-Dak Farmers Cooperative and Southern Minnesota Beet Sugar Cooperative representing all production areas in ND and MN.
 Leaves were delivered to our lab, and processed immediately to insure viability of spores.
 From each field sample, C. beticola spores were collected from a minimum of five spots per leaf from five leaves and mixed to make a composite of spores.
 A subsample of the spore composite was transferred to a Petri plates containing water agar amended with Tin at 1 ug/ml and a second subsample of the spore composite was transferred to a Petri plates containing water agar amended with Topsin at 5 ug/ml.
-Germination of 100 random spores on Tin and Topsin amended water agar were counted 16 hrs later and percent germination calculated.
+Germination of 100 spores on Tin and Topsin amended water agar plates were counted 16 hours later and percent germination calculated.
 Germinated spores are considered resistant.

-For triazole fungicide sensitivity testing, a radial growth procedure was used.
+For triazole fungicide sensitivity testing, a radial growth procedure is used.
 A single spore subculture from the composite was grown on water agar medium amended with serial ten-fold dilutions of each technical grade triazole fungicide from 0.01-10.0 ppm.
 A separate test was conducted for each triazole fungicide.
 After 15 days, inhibition of radial growth was measured, and compared to the growth of C. beticola on non-amended water agar medium.
-This data was used to calculate an EC{50} value for each isolate; EC{50} is a standardized method of measuring fungicide resistance and is calculated by comparing the concentration of fungicide that reduces radial growth of C. beticola by 50% compared to the growth on non-amended media.
-Higher EC{50} values mean reduced sensitivity to the fungicide.
-An RF (resistance factor) was calculated by dividing the EC{50} value by the baseline value so fungicides can be directly compared.
+This data was used to calculate an $EC{50}$ value for each isolate; $EC{50}$ is a standardized method of measuring fungicide resistance and is calculated by comparing the concentration of fungicide that reduces radial growth of C. beticola by 50% compared to the growth on non-amended media.
+Higher $EC{50}$ values mean reduced sensitivity to the fungicide.
+An RF (resistance factor) was calculated by dividing the $EC{50}$ value by the baseline value so fungicides can be directly compared.

 For Headline resistance testing we used a PCR based molecular procedure to test for the presence of a specific mutation in C. beticola that imparts resistance to Headline.
 This procedure detects a specific mutation, G143A, which results in total resistance to Headline.
 DNA is extracted from the remaining spores in the composite and tested by real time PCR using primers specific for the G143A mutation.
 The test enables us to estimate the percentage of spores with the G143A mutation in each sample.
 The PCR test has advantages over the previously used spore germination procedure.
 The procedure can be completed in one day, compared to 14 days for the spore germination procedure.
-This could allow fields to be tested in advance to determine if Headline can be efficaciously applied.
-Each sample tested contains approximately 2500-5000 spores and the DNA pool for testing will test for the G143A mutation from each spore.
+Each sample tested contains approximately 2500-5000 spores and the DNA from this spore pool will test for the G143A mutation from each spore.
 The spore germination test we previously used only tested one spore per five spot/five leaf sample.
 The PCR test is also more sensitive and requires less interpretation than the previously used spore germination test.
 The PCR test will estimate the incidence of resistance in the population of spores tested, and give a better indication whether resistance is present in a field.